TheFifthRider/simply-roleplaying-webapp/docs/basics/damage_and_injuries.md

 ## Recovering

 If a character **rests** they erase all of their accumulated damage.
-Whenever the character spends [some downtime](/basics/downtime#recovering) resting, they may erase all marked injury boxes on their character sheets.
+Whenever the character spends [some downtime](downtime.md#recovering) resting, they may erase all marked injury boxes on their character sheets.

 If the rest was enough to fully heal the injury, erase the description next to the marked injury box.
-Otherwise, keep it around-- recovering doesn't mean those wounds have completely healed, just that they are healed enough that they are no longer bringing your character closer to a life-threatening injury.
+Otherwise, keep it around or rename it to reflect the healing process.
+Recovering doesn't mean those wounds have completely healed, just that they are healed enough that they are no longer bringing your character closer to a life-threatening injury.
 If you need to check that injury box again, it means those wounds reopened.

 <br/>